gemfire/spring-data-for-vmware-gemfire/documentation/reference/diskstore.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-Spring Data for VMware GemFire supports `DiskStore` configuration and creation through the `disk-store` element, as the following example shows:
+[spring-data-gemfire-name] supports `DiskStore` configuration and creation through the `disk-store` element, as the following example shows:

 ```highlight